Penn State Nittany Lions: Football

-Penn State won consensus National Championships in 1982 and 1986, both under Coach Paterno.
-The 1986 team won by defeating the University of Miami in the 1987 Fiesta Bowl, which remains one of the most watched college football game in history.
-The school has had a number of other undefeated teams including 1909, 1911, 1912, 1920, 1921, 1947, 1968, 1969, 1973, and 1994, some of which have been awarded national championships Penn State currently has a FBS bowl record of 29–18–2.
+Penn State won consensus National Championships in 1982 and 1986, both under Paterno.
+The 1986 team won by defeating the University of Miami in the 1987 Fiesta Bowl, which remains one of the most watched college football games in history.
+The school has had a number of other undefeated teams including 1909, 1911, 1912, 1920, 1921, 1947, 1968, 1969, 1973, and 1994, some of which have been awarded national championships by various selecting organizations.
+Penn State currently has a FBS bowl record of 31–20–2.

 Penn State is also among the leaders nationwide in terms of players advancing to the professional level.
 As of 2006, 29 former Penn State players and coaches were on the rosters of NFL teams, the tenth-highest such placement rate in the country.
 Penn State has been represented in at least one of the teams participating in the Super Bowl 37 of the 41 times the championship game has been played.

 A report indicated that Penn State's football program ranks 12th nationwide in terms of economic contributions to each program's university, athletic department, conference, and community.
 The report, based on ticket sales, sponsorships, football program expenses, athletic department expenses (non-football), shared conference profits, and county revenue figures during home football games, revealed that the Nittany Lions are presently worth roughly US$63 million.

 In July 2012, the NCAA announced several punitive measures as a result of the Penn State child sex abuse scandal.
 In addition to vacating all wins between 1998 and 2011, Penn State was banned from post-season play for four years, and the number of scholarships was reduced.
 Players were free to transfer during the 2012 season without sitting out a year, but few did so.
 After details of the case emerged, the NCAA restored all vacated wins and rescinded both the remaining ban on post-season play and scholarship reduction.

 Gymnastics

-In 2007, the men's gymnastics team won their NCAA record 14th national championship, by defeating powerhouse Oklahoma at Rec Hall, with the score of 221.000–220.200, denying them a threepeat.
+In 2007, the men's gymnastics team won their NCAA record 14th national championship, by defeating powerhouse Oklahoma at Rec Hall, with the score of 221.000–220.200, denying them a three-peat.
 The women's team won the AIAW national championship twice, in 1978 and 1980, edging out other dominant teams such as Cal State-Fullerton and Utah.